 27 Jul 2018 - by 'Maurits van der Schee'

 Do you like late night programming, while listening to music?
 Do you have these fancy modern speakers that produce way too much bass?
 Well I do.
-I use Ubuntu and "Audacious" (a WinAmp clone) is my music player and it has a very nice graphical equalizer.
+I use Ubuntu and "Audacious" (a WinAmp clone) as my music player and it has a very nice graphical equalizer.
 But whenever I switch to YouTube or a streaming radio station the bass is again way too loud.

 To have maximum freedom while also keeping my neighbors happy I was in need of a system-wide equalizer.
 I have found the equalizer module of PulseAudio which does exactly what I want.
 PulseAudio is the standard sound system for a while in Ubuntu Linux.
 You can play with the equalizer by issuing the following commands: